cortex-js/compute-engine/src/docs/guide-canonical-form.md

 </div>

-The Compute Engine stores expressions internally in a canonical form to simplify comparisons and to make it easier to implement algorithms that work with expressions.
+The Compute Engine stores expressions internally in a canonical form to make it easier to work with symbolic expressions.

-The value of `expr.simplify()`, `expr.evaluate()` and `expr.N()` are canonical
+The return value of `expr.simplify()`, `expr.evaluate()` and `expr.N()` are
-expressions.
+canonical expressions.

 The `ce.box()` and `ce.parse()` functions return a canonical expression by default, which is the desirable behavior in most cases.